talgorn/100-days-of-code/log.md

 **Thoughts:** Not the first time Android Dev docs provide biased infos.
 Day 1: January 5, 2017
 **Today's Progress**:
-Struggled with Camera camera for an hour.
-Eventually found an straightforward working example for computer vision (Link 3).
+Struggled again with Camera camera for an hour.
+Eventually found a straightforward working example for computer vision (Link 3).
 Will definitely work with OpenCV for android for object tracking.
 Maybe for Camera management.
 Will depend on OpenGL integration (TBD).
-Installed and confiured OpenCV for android in Android Studio.
+Installed and configured OpenCV for android in Android Studio.
 Almost done.
-I spent something like 1h30 spent on this project today.
+I spent something like 1h30  on the project today.

 **Thoughts**:
 Video stream and object tracking are beaten paths, quite well documented.